RiteWeight: Randomized Iterative Trajectory Reweighting for Steady-State Distributions Without Discretization Error: Test systems

 The first test system for RiteWeight is synthetic MD (SynMD).
 SynMD offers some of the complexity of atomistic proteins, but it has computational and conceptual advantages.
 Using this system, long trajectories can be efficiently generated, and stationary properties can be calculated exactly as a reference \cite{russo2022simple}.

-\emph{Model:} The SynMD model for the Trp-cage miniprotein \cite{russo2022simple} is derived from an MSM trained on a 208 $\mu$s atomistic MD trajectory \cite{lindorff2011fast}.
+\emph{Model.} The SynMD model for the Trp-cage miniprotein \cite{russo2022simple} is derived from an MSM trained on a 208 $\mu$s atomistic MD trajectory \cite{lindorff2011fast}.
 The MSM uses 10,500 states, which is a finer discretization than a typical MSM, and each state is mapped to a specific atomistic configuration.
-Kinetic Monte Carlo then yields a ``synthetic'' MD trajectory that closely matches the statistical behavior of the original atomistic MD \cite{russo2022simple}.
-The MSM lag time and hence the interval between synMD configurations is 1 ns, and the mapped configurations can be processed using standard MSMs or RiteWeight.
-Because the synMD model is governed by an explicitly known MSM transition matrix, we can calculate the equilibrium distribution explicitly using the leading left eigenvector of the matrix.
+These 10,500 configurations are then used as microstates for SynMD.
+Kinetic Monte Carlo yields a ``synthetic'' MD trajectory that closely matches the statistical behavior of the original atomistic MD \cite{russo2022simple}.
+The MSM lag time and hence the interval between synMD configurations is 1 ns, and the trajectories can be processed using standard MSMs or RiteWeight.
+Because the synMD model is governed by an explicitly known MSM transition matrix, we can exactly calculate the equilibrium distribution for microstates using the leading left eigenvector of the matrix.

-\emph{Trajectory preparation:} We prepared a data set of 5 ns SynMD trajectories using a sampling measure far from equilibrium.
+\emph{Trajectory preparation.} We prepared a data set of 5 ns SynMD trajectories using a sampling measure far from equilibrium.
 First we applied tICA with a 5 ns lag time \cite{suarez2021markov} to the set of minimal residue-residue distances, which are defined by the closest distances between the heavy atoms of two residues separated in sequence by at least two neighboring residues.
-Then we assigned indices to the 10,500 MSM states based on the slowest time-lagged independent component (TIC1) \cite{russo2022simple}.
-We partitioned the SynMD indices into 500 bins and selected 20 initial states randomly with replacement from each bin.
-For each selected state, we initiated a short trajectory of 5 ns, i.e., 5 steps.
-Hence the unprocessed trajectory data consists of 10,000 trajectory segments, each 5 steps long, distributed roughly evenly along the TIC1 coordinate.
+Then we assigned indices to the 10,500 microstates based on the slowest time-lagged independent component (TIC$_1$) \cite{russo2022simple}.
+We partitioned the SynMD indices into 500 bins and selected 20 initial microstates randomly with replacement from each bin.
+For each selected microstate, we initiated a short trajectory of 5 ns, i.e., 5 steps.
+Hence the unprocessed trajectory data consists of 10,000 trajectory segments, each 5 steps long, distributed roughly evenly along the tIC$_1$ coordinate.

-\emph{RiteWeight Analysis:} We applied RiteWeight in a manner blind to the discrete nature of synMD, using only the mapped atomistic configurations.
+\emph{RiteWeight analysis.} We applied RiteWeight in a manner blind to the discrete nature of synMD, using only the mapped atomistic configurations.
 We defined features using the slowest 10 tICs, and we rescaled the tICs based on commute distances.
 Then we performed RiteWeight using either $n = 10$ or $n = 1000$ clusters based on the rescaled tICs.